2012 Sicilian protests: Organizers

 Shock Force (in Italian: Comitato Forza d'Urto) is a Sicilian political grouping, which organized Operation Sicilian Vespers, the 5-day blockade of roads and seaports that brought Sicily and its economy to a standstill in January 2012.

 Under the Shock Force umbrella other organizations are also represented, such as the Pitchforks Movement (in Italian: Movimento dei Forconi), an informal grouping of farmers, shepherds and breeders, as well as the Sicilian Trucking Association (in Italian: Associazione Imprese Autotrasportatori Siciliani, AIAS), an association representing truck drivers and small logistics business interests.
 The founder of the Pitchforks Movement was Martino Morsello, a 57 year-old former Socialist councillor of Marsala.

 From the very first day, the blockade was strengthened and widely supported by workers and small businesses in other sectors, such as the fishing industry, the building industry and also by Sicilian students.

 The Pitchforks Movement presents itself as "non-political" and "against party politics."
 Unusually, the protest was joined by members of both far-right and far-left political organisations.

 Goals

+The organizers of the 2012 Sicilian protests framed their demands around several economic and political grievances.
+At the heart of the protest was the sharp increase in fuel costs: Sicilian protesters, particularly truckers, farmers, fishermen, and small-business owners, complained that excise taxes and market imbalances made petrol prohibitively expensive.

+Closely related to this was austerity measures imposed by the Italian government under Prime Minister Mario Monti.
+Protesters accused national political elites of mismanaging the economy, failing to support productive sectors, and leaving ordinary Sicilians to shoulder the burden of the debt crisis.

+Politically, the organizers also called for accountability and renewal of the Sicilian political class.
+Some leaders explicitly demanded the resignation of the regional government, including then-President Raffaele Lombardo, whom they blamed for failing to defend Sicilians’ interests.